Léon Gambetta: Self-exile to San Sebastián

 Gambetta had hoped for a republican majority in the general elections on 8 February 1871.
 These hopes vanished when the conservatives and Monarchists won nearly 2/3 of the six hundred Assembly seats.
 He had won elections in eight different départements, but the ultimate victor was the Orléanist Adolphe Thiers, winner of twenty-three elections.
 Thiers's conservative and bourgeois intentions clashed with the growing expectations of political power by the lower classes.
 Hoping to continue his policy of "guerre à outrance" against the Prussian invaders, he tried in vain to rally the Assembly to the war cause.
 However, Thiers' peace treaty on 1 March 1871 ended the conflict.
 Gambetta, disgusted with the Assembly's unwillingness to fight, resigned and quit France for San Sebastián in Spain.

 Meanwhile, the Paris Commune had taken control of the city.
 Despite his earlier career, Gambetta voiced his opposition to the Commune in a letter to Antonin Proust, his former secretary while Minister of the Interior, in which he referred to the Commune as "les horribles aventures dans lesquelles s'engage ce qui reste de cette malheureuse France" or "the ghastly madness blighting what remains of our poor France".

-Gambetta's stance has been explained by reference to his status as a republican lawyer, who fought from the bar instead of the barricade and also to his father having been a grocer in Marseille.
-As a small-scale producer during the decades of the Second Industrial Revolution in France, Joseph Gambetta was nearly ruined by the competition of new chain-store food shops.
-This sort of "big business" made the hard-working middle-class - "petite bourgeoisie" - very resentful, not only of bourgeois industrial capitalism, but also of the working class, which now held the status of backbone of the French economy, rather than the class of small, independent shopkeepers.
-This resentment may have been passed down from father to son, and manifested itself in an unwillingness to support the lower-class Communards in their usurpation of what the "petite bourgeoisie" had won a certain hegemony over.